cindyc/sesamestack/README.rst

 Sesamestack
 ===========
-A python framework for building data-driven web and mobile apps.
+A python framework for building data-driven web apps.